kubrickfr/avsc-wiki/Advanced-usage.md

 Rather than choose a particular one, `avsc` provides a generic [`AbstractLongType`](Api#abstractlongtypeopts) which can be adapted to each.
-Below are a few examples of using it with various implementations (refer to the API for details on each option):
+Below are a few examples of using it with various implementations (refer to the API documentation for details on each option):

 + [`node-int64`](https://www.npmjs.com/package/node-int64):